 - A lock-in period of three years on equity transfer has been done-away with in FDI for defence.

 - FDI in the defence sector is subject to other security conditions.

-- The defence procurement is governed by the Defence Procurement Procedure (DPP).
+- The defence procurement is governed by the Defence Procurement Procedure (DPP 2016).

-- The key objectives of the defence offset policy is to leverage capital acquisitions to develop the Indian defence industry.
-Mandatory offset requirements of a minimum of 30% for procurement of defence equipment in excess of INR 20 Billion have been envisaged.
+- The key objectives of the defence offset policy is to leverage capital acquisitions to develop the domestic defence industry.
+Mandatory offset requirements of a minimum of 30% for procurement of defence equipment in excess of USD 307.69 million have been envisaged.

-- The initial validity period of industrial licenses has been increased from 3 years to 15 years, which is further extendable upto 3 more years.
+- The initial validity period of industrial licenses has been increased from 3 years to 15 years with a provision to grant extension for a period of 3 years.